 I make photographs and produce multimedia performances.
 In my work, I explore themes of masquerade, risk taking, awkwardness and masculinity.
 I am interested in fakery, how one thing can pass for another.
 I want the unreal to stand in for the real.
 I want the photograph of the painting to stand in for the painting.
 I want the photograph of a cloud to be me.
-I want the fake thing to be so fake that it has to tell the truth.
+I want the fake thing to be so fake that some kind of truth escapes.

 I have a compulsion to create a contrast between being something and acting something.
-I make paintings and then photograph them to ask the question “Are we looking at a painting, or a photograph” I am compelled to create situations of physical and psychological danger.
+I make paintings and then photograph them to ask the question “Are we looking at a painting, or a photograph”.
 I am interested in the difference between risk taking and being vulnerable.
-A number of years ago, I learned that my fear of looking stupid is bigger than my fear of dying, and I want to know who else thinks that way.
+A number of years ago, I discovered that my fear of looking stupid is bigger than my fear of dying, and I want to know who else thinks that way.

 A formal device that emerges regularly is framing subjects to emphasize a feeling of awkward, tragicomic isolation.